navado/docs.getdbt.com/website/docs/quickstarts/upsolver-qs.md

 ## What is Upsolver

 [Upsolver](https://upsolver.com) enables you to use familiar SQL syntax to quickly build and deploy data pipelines, powered by a stream processing engine designed for cloud data lakes.

-[SQLake](https://docs.upsolver.com/sqlake) is Upsolvers new UI and SQL console allowing to execute commands and monitor pipelines in the UI.
-It also includes freee trial and access to variety of examples and tutorials.
+Upsolver has own UI with SQL console allowing to execute commands and monitor pipelines in the UI.
+It also includes free trial and access to variety of examples and tutorials.

 ## Installation